JorgeMenaDev/x/backend/readme.md

 # Backend API

-A modern, fast backend API built with Bun and Elysia.
+A modern, fast backend API built with Bun and Elysia.js for inventory management.

 ## 🚀 Features

 - Built with Bun - ultra-fast JavaScript runtime and toolkit
 - Elysia.js for routing and middleware
-- Built-in SQLite support
+- SQLite database with built-in support from Bun
 - TypeScript support out of the box
 - Docker support
 - Environment configuration